shubhamjha16/XINOVAv2/README.md

-# Xinova - AI Quiz Generator
+# Xinova - AI Symptom Checker (Informational Use Only)

-This is a Next.js application that uses Generative AI (Google AI via Genkit) to generate background information, flowcharts, and quizzes on Computer Science topics.
+This is a Next.js application that uses Generative AI (Google AI via Genkit) to provide a preliminary analysis of user-described symptoms. **This tool is for informational purposes only and does NOT provide medical diagnoses or replace professional medical advice.**

 ## Features

--   **Topic Input:** Enter any Computer Science topic.
--   **Information Generation:** Get detailed background information on the topic.
--   **Flowchart Generation:** Visualize the key steps or concepts with a textual flowchart.
--   **Quiz Generation:** Test your knowledge with 15 multiple-choice questions (including coding questions) sorted by difficulty.
--   **Interactive Quiz:** Get immediate feedback and explanations for your answers.
+-   **Symptom Input:** Describe your symptoms in detail.
+-   **Initial Analysis:** Get a list of potential conditions based on your symptoms, including estimated probabilities and reasoning (AI-generated, not a diagnosis).
+-   **Clarifying Questions:** Answer AI-generated multiple-choice questions to help refine the analysis.
+-   **Refined Assessment:** View an updated list of potential conditions based on your answers.
+-   **General Advice:** Receive general, non-pharmacological suggestions related to the potential conditions (e.g., rest, hydration).

+**IMPORTANT DISCLAIMER:** This application uses AI and is not a substitute for professional medical evaluation.
+Always consult a qualified healthcare provider for diagnosis and treatment.

 ## Tech Stack